How to Save on Gas (35 Tips Inside)

 13. Don’t carry extra weight in your trunk.
 I do like to have some emergency supplies in the my trunk, but I won’t leave a bunch of weight in there if I’m not going to use it.

-17. Get low rolling resistance tires.
+16. Get low rolling resistance tires.
 These are tires designed to minimize the wasted energy due to the normal friction with the road.
-Check out Green Seal’s PDF report for more information.
-This can lead to some signficant savings.

-18. Check the tire pressure.
-Air pressure matters.
+18. Check the tire pressure Air pressure matters.
 Follow your manual and you’ll get more miles for every gallon.
-You can get a highly-rated tire pressure gauge from Amazon for less than $15.
+You can get a highly-rated tire pressure gauge from Amazon for less than $25.

 19. Use a fuel injector cleaner.
 You can pick this up an any car part store.
 Add to a tank full of gas or as instructed.